CurrentMediaCreative/Current-Media-Project-Management-System/Project-Implementation-Plan.md

 5. Integration:
    - [✓] Set up matching system (6/21/2025)
-   - [ ] Configure polling
+   - [✓] Configure polling (6/22/2025)
    - [ ] Add email notifications
+   - [✓] Test ClickUp integration (6/22/2025)

+6. Simplified Architecture (NEW):
+   - [✓] Set up Redux store with new slice (6/22/2025)
+   - [✓] Update ProjectPage to be data source (6/22/2025)
+   - [✓] Implement live ClickUp data fetching (6/22/2025)
+   - [ ] Update Dashboard to use Redux store
+   - [✓] Update ProjectTracking to use Redux store (6/22/2025)
+   - [✓] Add automatic route generation (6/22/2025)
+   - [ ] Clean up redundant API calls
-   - [ ] Test both scenarios
+   - [ ] Add comprehensive tests

 ## Progress Tracking:
 Each completed step will be marked with ✓ and dated.

 Next steps:
+1. Clean up redundant API calls
+2. Add comprehensive tests for the new architecture
+3. Add final polish and documentation
-1. Handle email notifications for new projects
+4. Handle email notifications for new projects
-2. Set up ClickUp polling system
-3. Test both local-first and ClickUp-first scenarios
+5. Add task relationship visualization in UI
+6. Implement subtask filtering and sorting

+Given the significant changes made to the routing system and the upcoming focus on testing and cleanup, it would be best to create a new task context.
+The new context should focus on:

+1. Cleaning up redundant API calls
+2. Adding comprehensive tests
+3. Implementing email notifications
-4. Add final polish and documentation
+4. Final polish and documentation

+This will help maintain a clear separation of concerns and ensure proper testing of the recent architectural changes.